tobiasvanslingerland/datastructs-cli/readme.md

-This is an experimental program that runs a CLI (Command Line Interface) on the TI CCS3220S Launchpad.
+This is an experimental program that runs a CLI (Command Line Interface) on the TI CC3220S Launchpad.
 It communicates with any terminal over UART, which runs at 115200 baud.
 The command "help" will give a list of available commands.
+Pressing tab will give command suggestions, and the command history can be navigated by using the arrow keys.
 Programmers can easily add their own commands in the cmds.h file.

 I wrote this program to teach myself some more advanced C skills and some basic data structures.